Top 10 Car Makes That Cost the Most to Maintain

-Since each vehicle is crafted by the top engineers of the world, they are built to last you years with no issues.
+Since the world’s top engineers craft each vehicle, they are built to last you years with no issues.
 However, when a breakdown does happen, this often costs thousands to fix due to the severity of the issue.

 2. Mercedes-Benz: $12,900

 Much like BMW, replacing essential components in a Mercedes-Benz can require thousands of out-of-pocket for those without warranty protection.
-All vehicles have been manufactured by the top engineers across the globe, which then makes repairs more complex to complete.
+All vehicles have been manufactured by top engineers across the globe, making repairs more complex to complete.